 A: Within two to three (2-3) business days.

-A: Mediations and internal investigations will be assigned to appropriate individuals as determined by the organization’s President in consultation with the general counsel unless one or both of these individuals have a conflict of interest.
+A: Mediations and internal investigations will be assigned to appropriate individuals as determined by the organization’s President in consultation with the legal counsel unless one or both of these individuals have a conflict of interest.
 Frequently these complaints may be handled by a state affiliate’s board or other governing board applicable to the incident.

 Q: Why might there be a finding that the individual did not violate the Code of Conduct or otherwise did not engage in misconduct?